 A course providing prospective teachers with the opportunity to explore teaching strategies and examine materials appropriate for the child in grades PK-6.
 Lesson planning, unit planning, micro-teaching, and classroom management strategies will also receive heavy emphasis.
-This course must be taken during the semester immediately prior to ED 488, Directed Teaching/Seminar in Grades PK-6.
+The student will gain practice in instructing the total class, the small group, and the individual during the 40-hour placement in a secondary school (grades 6-12) or appropriate placement to give the student exposure for PK-12 licensure.
+Attention is given to observational, audiovisual, and instructional skills needed in the placement This course must be taken during the semester immediately prior to ED 488, Directed Teaching/Seminar in Grades PK-6.
 Prerequisites: ED 378 and 379.